Dive Into These 13 NJ Swimming Holes This Summer

 Cheesequake State Park is located on the cusp of urban North Jersey and suburban South Jersey in Old Bridge.
 It is also home to Hooks Creek Lake, a great place to take in the summer heat and cool off in the water.
 There’s a beach area with a concession stand, places to buy supplies and souvenirs, and more.
 You’ll also want to check out the other amenities at the park, such as the picnic area and hiking trails.

-The park is open daily from 8 a.m. to 8 p.m.
+The park is open Wednesday to Sunday from 8 a.m. to 8 p.m.

 7. Lake Marcia, High Point State Park